The Citizen Science Program at Mud Valley Institute

 BioBlitzes are rapid, focused efforts to document the biodiversity of a specific area, involving scientists and the public working together to identify and record as many species of plants and animals as possible within a short period.
 This helps us create a snapshot of the biodiversity of a location, providing valuable data for conservation, ecosystem management, and scientific research.

-We will use the iNaturalist mobile app to collect our data, identify what we are seeing, and save our work.
-Please download and become familiar with it ahead of time.
+We used the iNaturalist mobile app to collect our data, identify what we saw, and save our work.

-Working in groups, we will observe and register the fauna and flora diversity in 2 points: a reference site where we have not intervened (the “control” site) and the fig orchard, our “test” area where the Hügelkultur method was implemented in order to improve soil fertility and water retention.
-We will share full instructions on the day of the event.
-All you have to do is show up and be ready to help!
+Working in groups, we observed and registered the fauna and flora diversity in 2 points: a reference site where we have not intervened (the “control” site) and the fig orchard, our “test” area where the Hügelkultur method was implemented in order to improve soil fertility and water retention.

-This session will help us understand if the ecosystem regeneration work taking place in the fig orchard has resulted in a greater variety of animals coming to the area.
-Our hypothesis is that regenerating this area will have led to improved soil health and water retention, which in turn should result in more types of fauna being attracted to and living there.
-So now we need to see if our hypothesis is correct.
-That’s what this BioBlitz is for!
+This session helped us understand if the ecosystem regeneration work taking place in the fig orchard has resulted in a greater variety of animals coming to the area.
+Our hypothesis was that regenerating this area will have led to improved soil health and water retention, which in turn should result in more types of fauna being attracted to and living there.

 Soil Health Data Collection